 I have been a stress-basket this last week because I am wrapping up my thesis.
 Corrections, revisions, snide comments… This is a harrowing time.
 If there is one thing stress gives me, it’s insomnia.
 And if there is one thing insomnia gives me, it’s vivid dreams.
 The upside to all of this stress is that last night I had an incredibly vivid dream about two little boys.
 Real boys!
 That exist in my waking world as well as my dream one.
 Not the kind of dream boys that haunt me from the depths of my empty womb and remind me of my ticking clock!
 These boys are spectacularly alive, and they fill my heart with some of the warmth I am missing from not yet having children of my own.

 During our stint in Texas I was unable to find work as a teacher.
+I had done endless online courses for teachers to update my CV, but to no avail.
 Instead I found myself, through a serendipitous turn of events, the nanny to a then two-and-a-half year old boy and his soon-to-be-arrived baby brother.
 The older boy we can call C-note, as that is the nickname his parents have given him.
 We can call the younger one G-money, for the same reason.

 C-note and I hit it off right away!
 He is an unbelievably sweet and shy little spud and I basically fell ass-over-teakettle in love with him!
 G-money, whose arrival occurred two months into the nanny gig, is vivacious, hysterically funny and absolutely impossible not to adore.
 These two boys were an integral part of my weeks for just over three years!
 That’s right… three years… which doesn’t sound incredibly long until you realize that when I stopped being “the nanny” C-note was 6 and G-money was 4!!
 When I started C-note was barely speaking and G-money couldn’t hold up his head.
 Nowadays, they run around playing actual sports and solving algorithms and shit!
 Anyways… where was I going with this?
 Ah yes, my dream.